Harold Kushner: Rabbinical career

 Following his rabbinic ordination, Kushner went to court to request the waiver of his military exemption.
 He served for two years as a first lieutenant in the Army's Chaplain Corps at Fort Sill in Oklahoma.
 After his discharge from the military, Kushner returned to New York and served as an assistant rabbi at Temple Israel in Great Neck from 1962 to 1966.

 In 1966, Kushner assumed the position of rabbi at the 450-family congregation Temple Israel in Natick, Massachusetts.
 He fulfilled the role of congregational rabbi there for 24 years while also being a member of the Rabbinical Assembly, the "clerical arm" of the Conservative movement.
 From 1972 to 1974, he served as the president of the New England Region of the Rabbinical Assembly.
 Initially serving as Temple Israel's full-time rabbi, he shifted to part-time in 1983 to allocate more time for writing and in 1990, he transitioned to full-time writing and lecturing.
 The synagogue deemed Kushner, who was 55 years old at the time, too young to be appointed as rabbi emeritus, so he was bestowed the title of rabbi laureate in 1983.
 The title, held by only a few American rabbis, underlined his commitment to maintaining an enduring connection with both his congregants and the rabbinate.
 He attended the synagogue until his death.

 Kushner's presence in the Conservative movement was described as "inescapable".
 In 2001, he co-authored Etz Hayim: A Torah Commentary, the new official Torah commentary of the Conservative movement, in collaboration with Chaim Potok.
 The comprehensive work comprises four layers of commentary, encompassing insights on Conservative observance of Jewish law and traditional and contemporary interpretations of scripture (midrash), curated by Kushner.

 Kushner spoke at the interfaith prayer service for the second inauguration of Bill Clinton.
-He was also a eulogist at the state funeral of Ronald Reagan in the Washington National Cathedral in 2004, where offered a reading from the Book of Isaiah.
+He was also a eulogist at the state funeral of Ronald Reagan in the Washington National Cathedral in 2004, where he offered a reading from the Book of Isaiah.